Curriculum learning for data-driven modeling of dynamical systems: Learning the Lorenz'63 system

-With this strategy, the dynamical system is sampled along short trajectories on the attractor.
+Finally, we consider the sampling of short trajectories on the attractor.
 Nine trajectories are considered, each originating from a state randomly chosen on the attractor.
-Each trajectory is 3000 sample long as for the other strategies introduced above so that the total size of the training set is again 27,000 samples, similar to the reference training set $\tsetergo$.
-This training set is representative of the widespread situation where information about a system comes in several independent glimpses, as resulting from several measurement campaigns.
+Each trajectory is $3000$ sample long as for the other strategies introduced above so that the total size of the training set is again $9 \times 3000 = 27,000$ samples.
+This training set is representative of the widespread situations where information about a system come in several independent glimpses, as resulting from several measurement campaigns.
 It is illustrated in Fig.~\ref{Fig_sampling_trajs}.